MatheusMassula/dojo_flutter_note/README.md

 2. Note detail - Display the detail of an exisiting note allowing user to edit a note or allow user insert detail to create a new one
 3. Tags screen - Display tags
 4. Tag details - Display the detail of an exisiting tag allowing user to edit a tag or insert a new one (Let some functions to be done on DOJO)

+## Run on your PC
+- open the terminal on project folder
+- run the command `flutter pub run build_runner build --delete-conflicting-outputs` to generate the database
+-